berndporr/feedforward_closedloop_learning/README.md

 ## Demos

-A classic line follower demo in [linefollower/](linefollower)`
+A classic line follower demo in [linefollower/](linefollower).
+This shows how a robot can learn to minimise its error while doing a classical line following by integrating images from a camera.

 ## Unit tests

-There are various unit tests for the neurons, layers and FCL itself.
+There are unit tests for the neurons, layers and the FCL itself.
 Run them by typing:
 ```
 make test